Selling a Business Attorney in New York, New York

 Another frequent issue in mergers and acquisitions is clients becoming frustrated with their lawyers.
 They may perceive the lawyers as “deal killers” because the lawyers point out potential risks that clients need to be aware of.
 Clients are eager to finalize the transaction, but good lawyers also aim to ensure the deal is legally sound and that clients fully understand the risks they are assuming.
 The goal is to help clients achieve a successful transaction that minimizes disputes and disappointments down the line.

 New York, NY business attorney Richard S. Green discusses common mistakes businesses make in mergers and acquisitions.
-One of the most common mistakes clients make is falling victim to “deal fever.”
-They become so caught up in the excitement and adrenaline of the transaction that they lose sight of the associated risks.
-This over-optimism often leads them to take on risks they may not fully comprehend due to their heightened emotional state.
+He observes that one of the most common mistakes clients make is succumbing to “deal fever.”
+Enthralled by the excitement and momentum of a transaction, clients can lose sight of the associated risks.
+This over-optimism often leads them to take on exposures they may not fully appreciate, driven by the heightened emotional state of the moment.

 More Videos From This Lawyer